rbisschops/homeassistant/README.md

 # [Things planned](#things-planned)

 Some projects I have planned:
-* MySensors:
-  * Water meter sensor version 2.0
+* Water meter sensor version 3.0 beade on ESP32
-  * Light sensor to support better sunscreen control based on ESP32
 * Presence sensors for the garbage binds based on ESP32 with Bluetooth beacons
 * Water temperature sensors for monitoring and tuning the heating system (aka zone based heating system)
 * Add camera's for home security
 * Add motion sensors and automations to switch on lights for orientation at night time